gardener/gardener/docs/proposals/29-autoscaling-storage-volumes.md

 - Initial volume size is reduced
 - Where the storage infrastructure does not support volume resizing, the preexisting, static-size volume sizing strategy is employed

-The current initiative is limited to scaling the observability components - _Vali_, _Prometheus_, and _Alert Manager_.
+The current initiative is limited to scaling observability components - _Vali_ and _Prometheus_.
 However, the long term vision is, once the PV autoscaling implementation matures enough, to also use it to offer PV auto-scaling for shoot (i.e. customer) volumes.